dsifriend/primesum/README.md

 The recommended build tool for this project is `stack`.
 A simple `stack build` from the project's root directory should suffice.

-## Notes
-It could be worth a look into alternate data structure for performance gains.